trnguyen1510/voyagers2/README.md

 > 👩🏼‍🏫 User #1

 I am a new grad and have few free times before my job starts.
-I want to take a look on travel tours website, so that I can do research for tour packages during my free time.
+I want to be able to search and book a tour, so that I can travel during my free time.

+_Inital features involved_: tour suggestions, departure time

 _Estimation of completion times (ECT)_: Week 1

+> 👨🏽‍💻 User #2

+I am college student, and for the summer I’m considering to book a tour to travel in Japan.
+However, I’m nervous to travel to Japan for first time.
+I want to be able to match with a group or a travel buddy, so that I don’t have to wander in a new country alone.

+_Initial features involved_: tour suggestions, matching travel buddies who share same interest.

+_Estimation of completion times (ECT)_: Week 2

-> 👩🏾‍💼 User #2
+> 👩🏾‍💼 User #3

 I am a young professional who works in accounting field, I currently have two weeks of vacation and want to take a few days off to travel to another country.
 I want to be able to search for famous attractions and local activities, so that I don’t have to spend too much time on google to research for them.

-_Initial features involved_: homepage, user sign up, famous attractions suggestion for each destination
+_Initial features involved_: famous attractions suggestion for each destination, local activities booking, trip planner

 _ECT_: Week 3

-> 🧑🏻‍💼 User #3
+> 🧑🏻‍💼 User #4

 I have never traveled to a different country, I want a platform I can use to save my trip planner and information, so that I can plan my trip ahead of time and retrieve my information with my phone.